How Much Does It Cost to Build a Bowling Center? | Flying

 Bowling Equipment

-Who makes new bowling equipment?
+Who buys used bowling equipment?

-How long is a mini bowling lane?
+How many feet is a bowling lane?

 Flying Smart Duckpin Bowling (FSDB) innovative design, standard 9.2-meter short lane, can be shortened in length, compact layout suitable for small spaces.
 The game rules are simple but challenging, attracting players of different ages to actively participate.

-Suitable for social entertainment venues such as bars, billiard halls, and game centers, it not only enhances interactivity, but also increases the popularity and consumption frequency of the venue.
+Suitable for social entertainment venues such as bars, billiard halls, and game centers, it not only enhances interactivity but also increases the popularity and consumption frequency of the venue.
 The fun and competitive nature of FSDB will make it a new focus of social activities.

 Flying Cute Mini Bowling (FCMB) is a mini bowling experience designed for children and families.
 The lane length is fixed at 12 meters, equipped with lightweight balls without finger holes (only 1.25kg) and small pins, specially designed for children and family fun.